 Analytical methods in \cite{Kingetal2014,Boehl2016} contain a derivation of iterative solutions to the nonlinear equations of motion for zero-frequency backgrounds.
-With the probe (p) and background (b) pulses as time-dependent 1D Gaussians with the parameters of Table \ref{tab:hh_gen} the Gaussians are obtained to be, compared to \eqref{eq:1dgaussian},
+With the probe (p) and background (b) pulses as time-dependent 1D Gaussian pulses with the parameters of Table \ref{tab:hh_gen} the pulses are obtained to be, compared to \eqref{eq:1dgaussian},

 with $k_j^\mu x_{j\mu} = \omega_j t - \vec{k}_j\vec{x}_j$.
 The shifted coordinates of probe and background field read